 President-elect Obama is reportedly going to order the closing of Gitmo as one of his very first acts in office.
-But it’s far from clear how quickly the coming administration can actually shutter the prison—some guess it will take the better part of a year.
-A key factor, of course, will lie in just who the 248 detainees being still held at Gitmo are and what exact the government believes they’ve done.
+But it’s far from clear how quickly the coming administration can actually shutter the prison.
+Some guess it will take the better part of a year.
+A key factor, of course, will lie in just who the 248 detainees being still held at Gitmo are and what exactly the government believes the’ve done.

 Launched quietly on November 3 (when some folks were busy focusing on other impending news), the searchable database has government documents on all of the prisoners the Pentagon has acknowledged have been held at Gitmo.
 779 have been detained there since 2002; 248 remain there today.

 For example, here are the details of the government’s case against alleged 9/11 mastermind Khalid Shaikh Mohammed.
 (KSM is just one of 16 high-value detainees still held at Gitmo.
 The Times project has details on each one.)

 The docket has about 16,000 pages overall, almost all from court hearings.
 You can search through all of the documents.
 For example, interested in seeing all the times "torture" has been mentioned at a hearing?
 There’s also a handy timeline.